 In 2023, we implemented a business intelligence (BI) system to better track our procurement activities in one system, and we rolled out a new Enterprise Resource Planning (ERP) system Company wide, for increased efficiency of operations.
-In addition, CD4 Power Plant constructions we introduced a new Master Service Agreement (MSA) for suppliers in 2023 that includes an updated purchasing framework and additional information for reporting purposes.
+In addition, we introduced a new Master Service Agreement (MSA) for suppliers in 2023 that includes an updated purchasing framework and additional information for reporting purposes.